-Novel distributional records for Asteraceae: Expanding the Flora of Maharashtra.
+Novel distributional records for Asteraceae: Expanding the Flora of Maharashtra

 Abstract:

 This research records the first confirmed observations of Acmella uliginosa (Sw.)
 Cass. and Gymnanthemum amygdalinum (Dillile) Sch.
 Bip.
 (Asteraceae) in Maharashtra, India.
-Field surveys conducted in Jalgaon district of Maharashtra in 2024 discovered populations of many species, establishing new distributional records for the state's flora.
-Thorough morphological analyses and environmental evaluations were performed to confirm species identification and clarify the ecological context of these findings.
-The discovery of these species augments the acknowledged richness of Maharashtra and underscores the imperative for continuous floristic surveys to thoroughly catalogue and understand the region's plant diversity.
-This article addresses its taxonomy, phenology, and distribution, accompanied with colour photographs for easier identification.
+Field surveys conducted in the Jalgaon District of Maharashtra in 2024 discovered populations of many species, establishing new distributional records for the State’s flora.
+Thorough morphological analyses and environmental evaluations were performed to confirm species identifications and clarify the ecological context of these findings.
+The discovery of the two new species augments the acknowledged biodiversity richness of Maharashtra and underscores the imperative for continuous floristic surveys to fully catalogue and understand the region’s plant diversity.
+This article addresses the taxonomy, phenology, and distribution of the new species records, accompanied by colour photographs for easier identification.

-Keywords: Asteraceae, New records, Acmella, Gymnantemum, Jalgaon, Maharashtra.
+Keywords: Asteraceae, New Records, Acmella ulinginosa, Gymnantemum amygdalinum, Jalgaon, Maharashtra.

 Introduction:

 The Asteraceae family is among the largest families of flowering plants, comprising over 1,620 genera and over 23,600 species (Stevens, 2012).
-Members of this family exhibit significant vegetative variability, although can be identified by their capitulation and involucrate inflorescences, characterized by numerous little flowers that first emerge externally and are occasionally supported by bracts.
+Members of this family exhibit significant vegetative variability, although species can be distinguished and identified by their capitulation and involucrate inflorescences, characterized by numerous little flowers that first emerge externally and are occasionally supported by bracts.
 The little, single-seeded fruits typically possess a plumose pappus and are often disseminated by wind (Stevens, 2012).
 The family holds economic significance, can serve as ornamental, and many family members possess therapeutic properties and are extensively cultivated for food and vegetables.

 The species detailed in this research were gathered from the Chalisgaon tahsil in Jalgaon district.
 Jalgaon has diversity in both its climate and floral abundance.
 During the investigation of the flora in Jalgaon district in 2023-24, the authors encountered a collection of specimens of Acmella and Gymnanthemum from various localities.
-Thorough analysis of species with accessible literature in referencing the flora, critically examine the following works: Flora of Maharashtra (Almeida, 2001); Flora of Maharashtra: Dicotyledons (Singh, 2001); Flora of Marathwada (Naik, 1998); Flora of Jalgaon District, Maharashtra (Kshirsagar & Patil, 2008); and Flora of Dhule and Nandurbar Districts, Maharashtra (Patil, D. A., 2003) and analyses of research papers (Reshmi & Rajalakshmi (2016); J. Swamy (2015); Pavan Malav & et al (2020); Khan & Chaudhari (2023); Khan (2024); Undirwade. & Bhuktar (2024; 2025).
-Specimens were meticulously inspected and identified as Acmella uliginosa (Sw.)
+A thorough analysis of species with accessible literature critically examined the following works: Flora of Maharashtra (Almeida, 2001); Flora of Maharashtra: Dicotyledons (Singh, 2001); Flora of Marathwada (Naik, 1998); Flora of Jalgaon District, Maharashtra (Kshirsagar & Patil, 2008); and Flora of Dhule and Nandurbar Districts, Maharashtra (Patil, D. A., 2003).
+In addition, we also examined and analyzed a collection of research papers (Reshmi & Rajalakshmi (2016); J. Swamy (2015); Pavan Malav et al. (2020); Khan & Chaudhari (2023); Khan (2024); Undirwade. & Bhuktar (2024; 2025).
+The plant specimens collected were meticulously inspected and identified as the Asteraceae species - Acmella uliginosa (Sw.)
 Cass. and Gymnanthemum amygdalinum (Dillile) Sch.
 Bip.
-Relates to the family Asteraceae.

 Taxonomic treatment:

 Acmella uliginosa (Sw.)
 Cass. in G.-F. Cuvier, Dict.
 Sci.
 Nat., ed.
 2. 24: 331.
 1822; Jansen, Syst.
 Bot.
 Mongr.
 8: 55.
 1985; Chung et al. Taiwania 52: 276.
 2007.
 Spilanthes uliginosa Sw. in Prodr.
 Veg.
 Ind.
 Occ.: 110.
 1788.
 Coreopsis acmella var. uliginosa (Sw.)
 E.H.L.
 Krause in Beih.
 Bot.
 Centralbl.
 32(2): 340.
 1914.
-(Fig.1).
+(Figure 1).